JD.com Increases Presence in Virtual Supermarket Aisle

 What’s new: Chinese e-commerce giant JD.com Inc. has increased its presence in the emerging online grocery industry by investing $700 million in Xingsheng Preference Electronic Business Ltd., or Xingsheng Selected, a Hunan province-based community group buying platform.

-The investment is expected to create synergy between the two companies’ businesses in midsize and small cities “through close collaboration in technology, supply chain and logistics,” said a company statement.
+The investment is expected to create synergy between the two companies’ businesses in small and midsize cities “through close collaboration in technology, supply chain and logistics,” said a company statement.

 JD.com’s investment is part of a new round of financing by Xingsheng Selected, a source close to Xingsheng told Caixin, adding that the round has not yet been concluded, but JD.com will probably be the lead investor.